defenseunicorns/uds-software-factory/README.md

 - [Postgres Operator](https://github.com/defenseunicorns/uds-package-postgres-operator) - a Kubernetes operator to deploy PostgreSQL databases in a cluster
 - [UDS Common](https://github.com/defenseunicorns/uds-common) - a common repo to share actions, UDS tasks and more between package repositories

+## Bundles
+This repository publishes multiple bundles for dev, test and demo purposes.
+They are located in sub directories under `bundles`.

+### uds-k3d-swf-dev-bundle

+This is a bundle primarily for development that is located at `bundles/k3d/dev`.
+It requires an existing k3d cluster to deploy, which can be achieved by running `uds run

+### uds-k3d-swf-demo-bundle